ing-bank/baker/docs/documentation/split-brain-resolver.md

 ## How to use

-In order to use Baker `SplitBrainResolver`, first of all, you need add baker-split-brain-resolver dependency to your project.
+In order to use Baker `SplitBrainResolver`, first of all, you need to add baker-split-brain-resolver dependency to your project.
 See example
 below: